 Bearing that in mind, a single opt-in mechanism might sound sufficient.
 However, list owners need to be able to prove express consent.
 As noted above, anyone could subscribe anyone’s email address to a list where single opt-in is used.
 Hence, in practice, Canada requires double opt-in mechanisms.

-Right now, EU law also requires subscribers to give express consent.
-It’s generally considered that, apart from Germany where courts have taken a firmer line, a single opt-in is sufficient.
+Prior to May 25, 2018, EU law also required subscribers to give express consent.
+At that time, apart from Germany where courts took a firmer line, a single opt-in was largely sufficient.

-The law changes in May 2018, however, when it will be more in line with Canada’s legislation.
-At that point, double opt-in mechanisms will become essential.
-Also, note that existing subscribers will need to have confirmed their consent prior to the law change.
+The introduction of the General Data Protection Regulation, however, brought it more in line with Canada’s legislation.
+Double opt-in mechanisms became essential.
+Also, note that existing subscribers were required to have confirmed their consent prior to the law change.
 If you want to read more, this official site on GDPR should help.

-Australia is similar to current EU law.
-Express consent required, but single opt-in considered sufficient in most cases.
+Australia is similar to EU law prior to the GDPR.
+Express consent is required, but single opt-in considered sufficient in most cases.
 That said, ACMA do advise that double opt-in is better and may help save list owners from prosecution if there’s any doubt over consent.

 In short, if you send emails to subscribers in multiple countries, you should probably use double opt-in.
-That will help to ensure that you’re complying with the requirements in all cases.
+That will help to ensure that you’re most likely complying with the requirements in all cases.

 What if you’re only sending to recipient’s in the USA or you’re not worried about the laws of countries other than your own?
 Should you use single opt-in then?